Skip to main content

 • Plastic and Reconstructive Surgery

 The expression "I'm all ears" typically means you're ready to listen to what someone has to tell you.
 This expression, however, takes on a different meaning if you have prominent or forward-facing ears.
-You may feel like you're "all ears."
+You also may feel like you're "all ears."

 Having ears that are oversized in proportion to the size of your head or that stick out far from your head can cause embarrassment and distress, which can lead to low self-esteem and lack of self-confidence.